Unidirectional superconductivity and superconducting diode effect induced by dissipation

-In this Letter, we propose another direction to achieve USC, i.e., driving the system out of equilibrium.
-As a source of dissipation, we focus on the d.c.$\!$ electric field and current, which should be applied perpendicular to the system to study the in-plane supercurrent [Fig.~\ref{fig:system}].
-Generally speaking, d.c.$\!$ electric field penetrates into superconductors on a length scale comparable to the coherence length~\cite{Kopnin2001-ie,Artemenko1979-js}, while vanishes in the bulk.
-Thus, superconducting wires and films thinner than the coherence length would provide the platform for USC.
+In this {paper}, we propose another direction to achieve USC, i.e., driving the system out of equilibrium.
+As a source of dissipation, we focus on the dc electric field and current, which should be applied perpendicular to the system to study the in-plane supercurrent [Fig.~\ref{fig:system}].
+Generally speaking, dc electric field penetrates into superconductors on a length scale comparable to {or larger than} the coherence length~\cite{Kopnin2001-ie,Artemenko1979-js,Ivlev1984-od}, while it vanishes in the bulk.
+Thus, superconducting wires and films {with a thickness comparable to the electric-field penetration depth, sandwiched with normal-metal leads [Fig.~\ref{fig:system}],} would provide the platform for USC. {Such a superconductor junction has long been studied as a central platform of nonequilibrium superconductivity~\cite{Kopnin2001-ie, Artemenko1979-js,Ivlev1984-od,Stoof1996-uq,Vodolazov2003-nv,Boogaard2004-ro,Keizer2006-oh,Rubinstein2007-ck,Snyman2009-jg,Moor2009-mx,Catelani2010-yv,Vercruyssen2012-uw,Chtchelkatchev2012-jd, Bobkova2013-le,Serbyn2013-ji,Ouassou2018-mj,Seja2021-na,Kawamura2024-ot}. } {It should be noted that this setup is slightly different from the electrostatic gating, where the perpendicular electric field, if any, creates only a tiny leakage current due to the insulating layers. }

-In the following, we focus on atomically-thin bilayer superconductors as a minimal setup.
+In the following, we focus on atomically thin bilayer superconductors as a minimal {toy model, while} {we expect qualitatively the same results for thicker films}.
 From the symmetry viewpoint, in-plane inversion and time-reversal symmetries must be broken to achieve SDE~\cite{Yuan2022-pz,Daido2022-ox,He2022-px,Ilic2022-kh,Daido2022-gj} and therefore USC.
 We require the crystal structure to satisfy the former while the latter is accomplished by dissipation.
-We demonstrate that such a bilayer superconductor actually realizes USC as a nonequilibrium steady state, based on the time-dependent Ginzburg-Landau (TDGL) equation.
-Our result uncovers a scheme to realize ideal superconducting diodes by purely electric means and provides an interesting example of the nonreciprocal phase transition~\cite{Fruchart2021-po} in nonequilibrium quantum materials.
+We demonstrate that such a bilayer superconductor actually realizes {dissipation-induced SDE and} USC as a nonequilibrium steady state, based on the time-dependent Ginzburg-Landau (TDGL) equation.
+Our result uncovers a scheme to realize ideal {field-free} superconducting diodes.

 \textit{Bilayer superconductor in equilibrium.} --- Let us first discuss the equilibrium properties in the absence of the perpendicular electric field [Fig.~\ref{fig:system}].
 We consider a one-dimensional superconducting channel of a bilayer superconductor described by the Ginzburg-Landau (GL) free energy